The set of destabilizing curves for deformed Hermitian Yang-Mills and Z-critical equations on surfaces: Preliminaries

 \section{Preliminaries}

-In this section, our aim is to recall certain well-known and classical facts about the theory of positivity on Kähler surfaces.
+In this section we recall certain well-known and classical facts about the theory of positivity on Kähler surfaces.
 We will nevertheless state results in more generality than we need them, so that we can emphasise that the methods can be brought to bear upon problems in higher dimensions, though with numerous additional difficulties that would be interesting to address in future work.